Bitterness: Life Lesson from the Book of Ruth

 Bitterness is a root; therefore, like plant roots, it will grow and fester below the surface.
 God warned us to avoid bitterness which is characterized by negativity, critical attitudes, resentfulness, and an unforgiving spirit.
 Even though the Bible does not record it; I imagine there were days, especially in the beginning, that Naomi was not very nice to Ruth or even resented her.
 When we are bitter, we want everyone around us to be bitter as well.
 Ephesians 4:31-32 admonishes us to get rid of all bitterness and practice what God taught us about love and forgiveness.

 In order to remove this poisonousness root from our lives, we need to practice forgiveness.
-If we are bitter due to what others have done (or what we perceived they have done), we need to start with forgiveness.
-I believe Naomi held deep anger toward her husband as well as towards God.
-She was mad at Elimelech because he took her to Moab where she was left empty and she blamed God for allowing this to happen.
+If we are bitter due to what others have done (or what we perceive they have done), we need to start with forgiveness.
+I believe Naomi held deep anger toward her husband, as well as toward God.
+She was mad at Elimelech because he took her to Moab, where she was left empty, and she blamed God for allowing this to happen.
 Unforgiveness, like bitterness, is a poison.
 It can cause emotional and physical problems.
 It can cause us to see a distorted image of ourselves and others.
 Naomi’s image of herself was definitely distorted.
 She saw herself as empty, God saw her as full; she saw herself as broken and damaged, God saw perfection.
 We need to learn to see ourselves as God sees us.
 We are to be transformed into His glorious image from glory to glory (2 Corinthians 3:18).

 Ruth was not bitter at her loss; she was determined to be a blessing to her mother-in-law even though her loss was as great as Naomi’s (Ruth 1:16-17).
-Ruth was the catalyst which started to melt Naomi’s stony heart.
-As the seasons passed and Naomi’s circumstances began to improve the root of bitterness in her heart began to dissolve.
+Ruth was the catalyst that started to melt Naomi’s stony heart.
+As the seasons passed and Naomi’s circumstances began to improve, the root of bitterness in her heart began to dissolve.
 I believe her relationship with Ruth, mother/daughter, helped heal the broken places in her heart.
-So in the end, Naomi once again felt that her life was full.
+So, in the end, Naomi once again felt that her life was full.

-Do not allow grief and bitterness of define who you are.
-Let the love of God grow richly in your heart and allow forgiveness to have free reign in your spirit.
+Do not allow grief and bitterness to define who you are.
+Let the love of God grow richly in your heart, and allow forgiveness to have free reign in your spirit.
 You will realize, like Naomi, that you are full and not empty.

 Disclosure: Many of the linked products and services I recommend are affiliate links, which means I may receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.